the reactants

 The compound above the arrow in a chemical reaction signifies the catalyst or condition used to facilitate the reaction.
 It indicates that the reaction requires the presence of that specific compound to proceed or to increase the speed of the reaction.

-No, the substance to the right of the arrow in a chemical equation is called a product.
-Reactants are located to the left of the arrow.
+No, on the right of the arrow in a chemical reaction is called a product.
+The reactant is on the left.

 The substance formed during a reaction and found on the right side of the arrow in a chemical reaction is called a product.